 Pathways

-Biological processes and signaling networks where the CLDN14 gene plays a role, providing insight into its function and relevance in health or disease.
+Biological processes and signaling networks where the CLDN14 gene in human plays a role, providing insight into its function and relevance in health or disease.

 The most significant associations for this gene, including commonly observed domains, pathway involvement, and functional highlights based on current data.